nathancharlesjones/simulator-examples/README.md

 ```
 (I went a little crazy on that last one, but I was excited to see what I could do with this technique!
 I used [this website](https://www.asciiart.eu/text-to-ascii-art) to make the banner for it.)

 Anytime a value is updated, we simply "redraw" the screen.
-For Advanced, v1:
+For "Advanced, v1":
 ```
 void updateDisplay(void)
 {